evanrinehart/interruption/README.md

 There are two players, A and B. Either one can represent a program while the other represents the computer or a human user.

-The rules are, each player is asked to decide on a move to do in the future and when. the decision is based on the history of moves so far, but not on the other players planned move, which is hidden.
+The rules are: each player is asked to decide on a move to do in the future and when.
+The decision is based on the history of moves so far, but not on the other players planned move, which is hidden.

 Each can plan to "tell" a command, "resign" which ends the game, or "ask" a question which the other player has to answer.

-Whoever decides the prior time has his move recorded (potentially getting an answer to a question in the process). and both players must recalculate their plan using the latest history.
+Whoever decides the prior time has his move recorded (potentially getting an answer to a question in the process).
+And both players must recalculate their plan using the latest history.

 The player who lost the race potentially changes his mind about what to do next.